-- minimising the impact of demand forecast errors on company revenues and profits; and - minimising the incentives and opportunities for regulated companies to engage in "gaming" activities that aim to increase company profits.
+• minimising the incentives and opportunities for regulated companies to engage in "gaming" activities that aim to increase company profits.

-The ESC's predecessor (the Office of the Regulator-General) advanced strong conceptual arguments to justify the application of the tariff basket price control form to Victorian electricity distributors at the last price determination (in 2001).51 However, in the course of the five-yearly electricity distribution price review which was recently concluded in Victoria, the ESC observed that:
+The ESC's predecessor (the Office of the Regulator-General) advanced strong conceptual arguments to justify the application of the tariff basket price control form to Victorian electricity distributors at the last price determination (in 2001).52 However, in the course of the five-yearly electricity distribution price review which was recently concluded in Victoria, the ESC observed that:

 "Tariff revenue for the 2001-03 period exceeded the benchmark level by 7.3 per cent, due to a combination of distributed energy being higher than forecast and the restructuring of tariffs in a manner that caused revenue to be higher than forecast for any given volume growth, for example, by increasing the variable component of charges by a greater amount than the fixed component.
-The Commission's preliminary analysis suggests the latter had the more important effect."
-52
+The Commission's preliminary analysis suggests the latter had the more important effect."53